rclark848/PIRE_Bioinformatics/Day_1_Labs/Heterozygosity_Inbreeding_Lab.md

 When we did our heterozygosity calculations by hand, we measured heterozygosity on a per locus basis.
 Let's try calculating heterozygosity per individual using **vcftools**.
 \
 \
-Open up PuTTY and loc on to your Turing account.
+Open up PuTTY and log on to your Turing account.
 Type

 ``` bash
 salloc -c 12